 The recent patent from Google (Combining Content with Search Results) tells us about how Google might identify when organic search results might be about specific entities, such as brands.
 It may also recognize when paid results are about the same brands, whether they might be products from those brands.

-In the event that a set of search results contains high ranking organic results from a specific brand, and a paid search result from that same brand, the process described in the patent might allow for the creation of a combined content result of the organic result with the paid result.
+If a set of search results contains high ranking organic results from a specific brand, and a paid search result from that same brand, the process described in the patent might allow for the creation of a combined content result of the organic result with the paid result.

 Merging Local and Organic Results in the Past

 When I saw this new patent, it brought back memories of when Google found a way to merge organic search results with local search results.
 The day after I wrote about that, in the following post, I received a call from a co-worker who asked me if I had any idea why a top-ranking organic result for a client might have disappeared from Google’s search results.

 I asked her what the query term was, and who the client was.
 I performed the search and noticed that our client was ranking highly for that query term in a local result, but their organic result had disappeared.
 I pointed her to the blog post I wrote the day before, about Google possibly merging local and organic results, with the organic result disappearing, and the local result getting boosted in rankings.
 It seemed like that is what happened to our client, and I sent her a link to my post, which described that.

 Google did merge that client’s organic listing with their local listing, but it appeared that it was something that they ended up not doing too often.
 I didn’t see them do that too many more times.

 I am wondering, will Google start merging paid search results with organic search results?
 If they would do that for local and organic results, which rank things in different ways, they might with organic and paid.
 The patent describes how.